Cooking with Nana Ling

 • More recipes that use oats

-• Anzac Slice with Choc Macadamia filling
+• Anzac Slice Recipe

-The Recipe
+The recipe

 This recipe uses a traditional Anzac Biscuit mixture, however I've cooked it up in slice form with a chocolate fudge and macadamia filling – inspired by my mum's Chocolate Oat Slice recipe.